GeoTecINIT/nativescript-wearos-sensors/README.md

 (`disablePlainMessaging`) and WearCommands (`disableWearCommands`) features are enabled.
 The default configuration is the one shown in the example above: all sensors and features enabled.

+> [!NOTE]
-> **Note**: the configuration allows conditionally wire up native components with the core of the plugin.
+> The configuration allows to conditionally wire up native components with the core of the plugin.
 This allows
 > to reduce the memory used by the application when some features are not going to be used.

 ### Sensor data collection